Dal Palak Recipe | Hotel Style Spinach Dal – Tips & Tricks

 9. Further add 2 tomato, ½ tsp salt and cook until the tomatoes turn soft and mushy.

-10. Now add 1 bunch palak and saute until the palak shrinks slightly.
+10. Now add 1 bunch of palak and saute until the palak shrinks slightly.

-11. Further, add in cooked dal, 1 cup water and mix well adjusting the consistency.
+11. Further, add in cooked dal, 1 cup of water and mix well, adjusting the consistency.

 12. Cover and simmer for 5 minutes or until the flavours are absorbed well.

-13. Now to prepare the tempering, heat 2 tbsp ghee.
-Add 1 tsp cumin, pinch hing, 1 tsp kasuri methi, 2 dried red chilli and 1 tsp chilli powder.
+13. Now, to prepare the tempering, heat 2 tbsp of ghee.
+Add 1 tsp cumin, a pinch of hing, 1 tsp kasuri methi, 2 dried red chillies, and 1 tsp chilli powder.

 14. Do not burn the tempering, immediately pour over the dal and mix well.